zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 2. Make sure you can execute a JAR file by double-clicking the file.
 If not, check that Java is installed properly and the environment variables are setup correctly.
 3. Read about [which files to download](https://github.com/opensourceBIM/BIMserver/wiki/Download).
 Download the latest file, e.g. [bimserver-1.2.jar](http://bimserver.org/download/).
 4. Read [JAR Starter](https://github.com/opensourceBIM/BIMserver/wiki/JAR-Starter)

+Note: After clicking the START button, it takes up to a few minutes for the BIMserver to load and configure various components.
+The last line in the process displayed in the INFO windows should be something like "INFO  org.bimserver.JarBimServer - Server started successfully".
+Only after this message that you can click "Launch Webbrowser".

 5. Read [Setup Guide](https://github.com/opensourceBIM/BIMserver/wiki/Setup)
 6. Watch this [Open Source BIMserver](http://www.youtube.com/watch?v=greB5jHi6JQ) video.